Looking At Nike's Recent Unusual Options Activity

 Analyzing Volume & Open Interest

-In terms of liquidity and interest, the mean open interest for Nike options trades today is 3500.0 with a total volume of 418.00.
+This data can help you track the liquidity and interest for Nike's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Nike's big money trades within a strike price range of $72.5 to $160.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Nike's whale activity within a strike price range from $50.0 to $85.0 in the last 30 days.

 Significant Options Trades Detected: